 What does efficiency mean to call center leaders?
 Perhaps it’s reducing the volume of customer escalations, or improving certain performance metrics like Average Handle Time or First Call Resolution.
 There’s a lot that goes into running an efficient call center.
 Employee training, consistent management, the right call center software – the list goes on, but one thing stands apart from the rest: call center workforce management.

 Why workforce management?
 Because your call center agents are among your biggest assets, and proper management results in better operational efficiency.
-From Voice-Call Backs to secure and multilingual Visual IVR, there’s a ton of contact center tech out there that can boost customer service standards and heighten productivity.
+From Voice-Call Backs to secure and multilingual Web Call-Backs (formerly Visual IVR), there’s a ton of contact center tech out there that can boost customer service standards and heighten productivity.